 Apple ID Background

 Apple ID is the main connection between a user and all the Apple services.
-Without it any Apple device is as good as dead.
-You have to have an Apple ID if you wish to use services like Facetime, App Store, iCloud, iTunes Store, iMessage and many others.
-It is like a personal account that gives a user access to the “i-world” (Please don’t google i-world).
+Without it any Apple device is as good as dead (okay, that’s an exaggeration!)
+But let’s remember that you have to have an Apple ID if you want to use services like Facetime, App Store, iCloud, iTunes Store, iMessage and many others.
+It is like a personal account that gives user access to the “i-world” (Please don’t google i-world).

-You will need your unique Apple ID every time you buy an item, or set up a new device.
+You need your unique Apple ID every time you buy an item or set up a new device.
 The best part about this system from Apple is synchronization, giving you the freedom to access all your information from any Apple device with your ID signed in on it.

 Some users (don’t know why) are not happy with their ID and want to get rid of it.
 Most of them want to create a new one.
-This is where it gets a little tricky as Apple doesn’t have a simple procedure that lets you delete your Apple ID but it does allow you to change your email associated with it.
-You cannot delete your Apple Id unless you make a strong case with their customer rep on phone.
+This is where it gets a little tricky as Apple doesn’t have a simple procedure that lets you delete your Apple ID, but it does allow you to change your email associated with it.
+You cannot remove your Apple ID unless you make a strong case with their customer representative on the phone.
 And even then it is really difficult for them to accommodate your request.

 Changing the email